SWC-Advanced-Microscopy/linux_cli_intro/README.md

 # Linux Command Line Intro

+This is a presentation on the Linux command line for beginners.
+It is written is markdown and run at the command line with [slides](https://github.com/maaslalani/slides).

 ## Installation
 To run the presentation itself you will need to install [slides](https://github.com/maaslalani/slides) plus some additional programs